 At the last Merefest we created a sprites’ party in a small woodland clearing.
 It was dark and they were painted and dressed in white, lit by torches and fire cans for atmospheric and ethereal effect.
-This spring we are planning a community arts event on the May Day weekend where they will be in full daylight, possibly dancing round a mini-maypole.
-Therefore they will need to be twice the size or more, around 2 ft, and dressed in lively, brightly coloured clothes.
+This spring we planned a community arts event on the May Day weekend where the sprites were in full daylight, dancing round a mini-maypole and accompanied by Primavera, Goddess of Spring!

 You can download this MS Word or PDF file to print out.
 It includes written instructions and the diagrams below.